Torvec/edward-vonschondorf.dev/src/pages/uses/uses.md

 ---
 pubDate: 2025-08-04
-updateDate: 2025-08-05
+updateDate: 2025-08-17
 ---

 ## Languages, Frameworks, Libraries, & Runtimes, oh my!

-Rather than listing my experience in a random order, I’ve organized everything from most to least familiar to better highlight what I’m most comfortable working with.
+Rather than listing my experience in a random order, I’ve organized everything from most to least familiar to better highlight what I’m most comfortable working with currently.

 **Programming languages**